 The mission of the Middle East Graduate Alliance is to promote the region to Georgetown’s McDonough School of Business community.
 Through business and cultural events, the alliance develops a greater understanding of the Middle East.
 The alliance provides a network for students who are interested in career opportunities in the Middle East.

 Net Impact is a network of emerging business leaders dedicated to using the power of business to create a better world.
 Originally founded as Students for Responsible Business in 1993, Net Impact quickly has grown to more than 50 local chapters and 5,000 members.
 Georgetown University's Net Impact chapter was formed in 1993 as a charter chapter.
 In 2010, the McDonough School of Business chapter was awarded with Gold Status (the highest status a chapter can reach) by the national Net Impact Office.
 Only 7 percent of all Net Impact chapters worldwide were awarded with this status.
 Additionally, only 12 graduate schools in the world have been given this honor.

-The Nonprofit Internship Fund provides financial support to first-year Georgetown MBA students interested in summer internship opportunities within nonprofit organizations worldwide.
+The Social Impact Internship Fund provides financial support to first-year Georgetown MBA students interested in summer internship opportunities within nonprofit organizations worldwide.
 The Nonprofit Internship Fund hosts a silent auction in the third module each year to raise money for the fund.
 Items are donated by students, faculty, administration, and businesses.

 The Georgetown Real Estate Society's objective is to enhance student access to the wealth of resources located at Georgetown and within the greater Washington, D.C., community to help students educate themselves about real estate and prepare for successful careers in this dynamic industry.